tp1de/ioBroker.ems-esp/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+* BREAKING CHANGES
 * use statepicker for jsonConfig (ems-esp energy statistics, boiler efficiency and heating demand)
 * new file location for km200.csv file -- breaking change
 * old file location for km200.csv file(s) will be deleted by adapter
-* new selection for database within parameters
+* new content for selection of database within parameters tab - adpters tries to convert, but please check.

 ### 4.0.1 (2024-05-31)
 * jsonConfig optimization for tablets and medium resolution screens